 A Season to Flourish

 In these difficult times, God is guiding us to find new ways to worship Him, to share His love with our neighbours and to know that He is with us.
 Each Sunday we share worship resources so that we can draw together as one body in Christ.
-You will find more resources for quiet reflection on our Spirituality page.
+The Methodist Church also offers a number of alternative worship opportunities, including live streaming from Methodist Central Hall, and guidance related to COVID-19.
+Our Spirituality page offers a mix of written reflections, audio/video meditations, picture posts and poetry for quiet reflection and visit our Prayer page for Prayer on Thursday and other prayer resources.

 Circuit Virtual Worship: